-The Company does not have a formal nominating or corporate governance committee.
+Due to the relatively small size of its Board of Directors, the Company does not have a formal nominating or corporate governance committee.
 New director nominations, which are infrequent, and compliance with corporate governance rules, are reviewed and approved by the independent directors.
 By Board resolution, the Company has determined that if a new director is to be nominated, the independent directors of the Company (currently Messrs.
-Foley, Girsky and Shapiro) will conduct interviews of qualified candidates and, as appropriate, will recommend selected individuals to the Board.
+Foley, Girsky, Shapiro and Schwartz) will conduct interviews of qualified candidates and, as appropriate, will recommend selected individuals to the Board.
 The independent directors consider director candidates based on criteria approved by the Board, including such individuals' backgrounds, skills, expertise, accessibility and availability to serve constructively and effectively on the Board.
 The Company may retain a director search firm to assist it in identifying qualified director nominees.